lucasmoten/ods19/docs/home.md

 ## ChangeToken (object)

 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.

+## CreateObjectRequest (object)

++ typeName: `File` (string) - The display name of the type assigned this object.
++ name: `gettysburgaddress.txt` (string) - The name for this object.
++ description: `Description here` (string) - An abstract of the object's purpose.
++ parentId: ` ` (string, optional) - The unique identifier of the objects parent hex encoded to a string.
+An empty value will result in this object being created in the user's root folder.
++ acm (ACM, required) - The acm value associated with this object in object form
++ contentType: `text` (string) - The mime-type, and potentially character set encoding for the object's content stream, if present.
+For objects without a content stream, this value should be empty.
++ contentSize: 1511 (string) - The length of the object's content stream, if present.
+For objects without a content stream, this value should be 0.
++ properties (array[PropertyCreate]) - Array of custom properties to be associated with the object.
++ permissions (array[PermissionCreate]) - Array of permissions to be associated with this object.
++ isUSPersonsData: `false` (boolean) - Indicates if this object contains US Persons data.
+Defaults to false.
++ isFOIAExempt: `false` (boolean) - Indicates if this object is exempt from Freedom of Information Act requests.
+Defaults to false.

+## CreateObjectRequestNoStream (object)

++ typeName: `Folder` (string) - The display name of the type assigned this object.
++ name: `Famous Speeches` (string) - The name for this object.
++ description: `Description here` (string) - An abstract of the object's purpose.
++ parentId: ` ` (string, optional) - The unique identifier of the objects parent hex encoded to a string.
+An empty value will result in this object being created in the user's root folder.
++ acm (ACM, required) - The acm value associated with this object in object form
++ contentType: ` ` (string) - The mime-type, and potentially character set encoding for the object's content stream, if present.
+For objects without a content stream, this value should be empty.
++ contentSize: 0 (string) - The length of the object's content stream, if present.
+For objects without a content stream, this value should be 0.
++ properties (array[PropertyCreate]) - Array of custom properties to be associated with the object.
++ permissions (array[PermissionCreate]) - Array of permissions to be associated with this object.
++ isUSPersonsData: `false` (boolean) - Indicates if this object contains US Persons data.
+Defaults to false.
++ isFOIAExempt: `false` (boolean) - Indicates if this object is exempt from Freedom of Information Act requests.
+Defaults to false.

 ## ObjectDeleted (object)